sandipshiwakoti/vscode-react-native-version-bumper/README.md

 ### 1. Open Your Project

-Open a React Native project in VS Code.
+Open a React Native or Expo project in VS Code.

 ### 2. Run Commands